 (4) KPCB Holdings, Inc. serves as agent to the lenders with respect to the Convertible Facility.
 Includes initial and second note investments of \$5,958,125.00 and \$3,574,875.00, respectively, by KPCB Green Growth Fund, LLC, \$4,087.50 and \$2,452.50, respectively, by Benjamin Kortlang and \$287,787.50 and \$172,672.50, respectively, by individuals and entities affiliated with KPCB Green Growth Fund, LLC.
-Also includes 230,795 shares of Common Stock issued to Benjamin Kortlang and 11,147 shares of Common Stock issued to Benjamin Kortlang and 11,147 shares of Common Stock issued to Benjamin Kortlang and 11,147 shares of Common Stock issued to individuals and entities affiliated with KPCB Green Growth Fund, LLC.
-The managing member for KPCB Green Growth Fund, LLC, Benjamin Kortlang is one of our directors and is a member of the KPCB Green Growth Associates, LLC.
-The securities held by KPCB Green Growth Fund, LLC, Benjamin Kortlang and affiliated individuals and entities are held for convenience in the name of "KPCB Holdings, Inc. as nominee," for the accounts of the individual managers, Benjamin Kortlang and other individuals and entities that each exercise their own voting and dispositive control over the securities for their own accounts.
+Also includes 230,795 shares of Common Stock issued to KPCB Green

+Growth Fund, LLC, 158 shares of Common Stock issued to Benjamin Kortlang and 11,147 shares of Common Stock issued to individuals and entities affiliated with KPCB Green Growth Fund, LLC.
+The managing member for KPCB Green Growth Fund, LLC is KPCB GGF Associates, LLC.
+Benjamin Kortlang is one of our directors and is a member of the KPCB Green Growth Associates, LLC.
+The securities held by KPCB Green Growth Fund, LLC, Benjamin Kortlang and affiliated individuals and entities are held for convenience in the name of "KPCB Holdings, Inc. as nominee," for the accounts of the individual managers, Benjamin Kortlang and other individuals and entities there exercise their own voting and dispositive control over the securities for their own accounts.
 KPCB Holdings, Inc. has no voting, dispositive or pecuniary interest in any such securities.

-(5) Robert Schwartz, a member of our board of directors, is a Managing Partner of Third Point Ventures.
+Robert Schwartz, a member of our board of directors, is a Managing Partner of Third Point Ventures.